juancarlosortizr/juancarlosortizr/README.md

 - 👋 Hi, I’m Juan Carlos Ortiz!
-- 👀 I’m interested in computer science, trading, finance, and software engineering!
+- 👀 I’m interested in computer science and software engineering!
-- 🌱 I’m currently doing a PhD in theoretical computer science at Stanford!
+- 🌱 I’m a PhD student in theoretical computer science at Stanford!
 - 💞️ I’m looking to collaborate on coding projects!
 - 📫 How to reach me: jcortiz [at] stanford [dot] edu